adamwatters/dimin-url/README.md

 # diminURL

-A URL shortener build suing Node.js/Express 4
+A URL shortener build with Node.js/Express 4